CHEMeDATA/CHEMeDATA.github.io/smash.md

-This is the Lading page for The smash conference.
+This is the Landing page for The smash conference.
 It is still under development.

 Some information about the NMReDATA project can be found [on the main page](README.md)